dr-yst/org-x/memory-bank/productContext.md

 - Specialized filtering and view functions for TODO tasks
 - Monitor and automatically update multiple files
 - UI optimized for keyboard operations
+- Separate handling of notes and tasks based on headline structure
+- Page-based view for first-level headlines, with different treatment for TODO and non-TODO items
+- Categorization and filtering based on PROPERTIES, tags, and FILETAGS

 ## User Experience